Jemez Lineament

-Volcano fields
+Volcanic fields

 The Jemez Lineament consists of the San Carlos volcanic field, Springerville volcanic field, Red Hill volcanic field, Zuni-Bandera volcanic field, Mount Taylor volcanic field, Jemez volcanic field and possibly the Ocate volcanic field, Raton-Clayton volcanic field, and Mesa de Maya.
 These are all young (Cenozoic) volcanic fields, showing some progression in age from southeast to northwest (across the Lineament) but no systematic progression in age along the Lineament.

 The total surface area of volcanic products of the Jemez Lineament volcanic fields is 23870 km2.
 The total erupted volume is about 3300 km3.
 The Jemez volcanic field, located at the intersection of the Rio Grande Rift with the lineament, has produced three times the volume of eruption as the other fields in the lineament combined.

 The trace of the lineament changes slightly across the Rio Grande rift.
 To the west of the rift, the lineament follows the southeastern margin of the Colorado Plateau.
 East of the rift, the lineament cuts across the High Plains.

 The volcanism within the lineament is highly varied, including the large caldera eruptions of the Jemez volcanic field, the stratovolcanoes of Mount Taylor and Sierra Grande, and the monogenetic volcanism of most of the volcanic fields.
 Almost every kind of volcanic landform can be found within the lineament.
 The chemical compositions of the magmas are mostly alkaline to slightly alkaline, with calc-alkaline and tholeiitic magma restricted to the central part of the Lineament (Mount Taylor, Jemez, and Taos fields).